 Scott Wesley, Sales Expert, Thought Leader, and Consultant

 “Today’s consumers do loads of research online before they engage with a vendor.
 Based on that research, they enter the buying process with preconceived notions around what they want and need.
-However, salespeople often make the mistake of focusing solely on solving for those preconceived needs.
+However, salespeople implementing strategies to increase sales revenue often make the mistake of focusing solely on solving for those preconceived needs.
 They don’t take the extra step to fully understand a prospect’s use case, true needs, challenges, goals, etc.”

 “Salespeople must become industry experts who can help prospects identify needs they didn’t realize they had.
 Sales must be a partner and advocate for the prospect, with a full understanding of their budget, timeline, key stakeholders, demographics, etc.”

 “The days of the ‘quick win’ are over.
 Instead, salespeople need to provide prospects with a view of what long-term success would look like if they become customers.
-Ultimately, conversion rates improve when sales stops shooting for the quick win and instead focuses on forming relationships—based on genuine trust and rapport—that will last for decades.
+Ultimately, increasing conversion rates is possible when sales stops shooting for the quick win and instead focuses on forming relationships—based on genuine trust and rapport—that will last for decades.
 That’s where real, sustainable business growth is born.”

 There you have it, several perspectives in sales and marketing taken from various practitioners and consultants we have talked to recently.
 What’s your take – how do you see these emerging trends in personalization and engagement affecting your work in demand generation?